Here I am with my brothers and sisters posing for a great pre-trick or treating photo shoot that highlights our personalities!

 Prochnow Halloween Fun 1969!

-This is a a recent photo.
-My mom sold the house in 2017 before moving to Florida.
+My mom sold this house in 2017 before moving to Florida.

 I was a little over six years old, missing a front tooth or two, which makes eating candy a bit of a challenge.
 My mom said she had nothing to do at home but create these cat costumes…right!!
 In 1969, my parents were raising 5 kids ages 6, 7, 8, 9 & 10!